plenoptic-org/plenoptic/docs/tutorials/applications/Demo_Eigendistortion.md

 ## What do eigendistortions tell us?

 Our perception is influenced by our internal representation (neural responses) of the external world.
-Eigendistortions are rank-ordered directions in image space, along which a model's responses are more sensitive. `Plenoptic`'s {class}`Eigendistortion <plenoptic.synthesize.eigendistortion.Eigendistortion>` provides an easy way to synthesize eigendistortions for any PyTorch model.
+Eigendistortions are rank-ordered directions in image space, along which a model's responses are more sensitive. `Plenoptic`'s {class}`~plenoptic.synthesize.eigendistortion.Eigendistortion` provides an easy way to synthesize eigendistortions for any PyTorch model.

 ```{code-cell} ipython3
 import torch